khavishbhundoo/collections/README.md

-# collections
+# Collections
-A collection of common data structures for Go in both thread safe and non-thread safe variants
+A collection of common data structures for Go in both thread safe and non-thread safe variants.The documentation, example usage are available in their own dedicated page.
+[Benchmark](benchmark/benchmark.txt) results are available for all the data structures.

 ## Non Thread safe